 The practice had undertaken a number of risk assessments to cover the health and safety concerns that arise in providing dental services generally and those that were particular to the practice.
 The practice had a Health and Safety policy which included guidance on fire safety, manual handling and dealing with clinical waste.
-We saw this policy was reviewed in June 2015.
+We saw this policy was reviewed in September 2015.

 The practice had maintained a Control of Substances Hazardous to Health (COSHH) folder.
 COSHH was implemented to protect workers against ill health and injury caused by exposure to hazardous substances - from mild eye irritation through to chronic lung disease.
 COSHH requires employers to eliminate or reduce exposure to known hazardous substances in a practical way.
-No risk assessment had been implemented for dental materials; this was brought to the attention of the practice co-ordinator on the day of the inspection.
+If any new materials were implemented into the practice a new risk assessment was put in place.

 We noted there had been a specific fire risk assessment completed for the premises.
 We saw as part of the checks the smoke alarms were tested and the fire extinguishers were serviced annually.
-There was evidence that a fire drill had been undertaken with staff and discussion about the process reviewed at practice meetings.
-These and other measures were taken to reduce the likelihood of risks of harm to staff and patients.
+There was evidence a fire drill had been undertaken with staff and discussion about the process reviewed at practice meetings.
+These, and other measures were taken to reduce the likelihood of risks of harm to staff and patients.
 Two members of staff had completed fire marshal training.
-A new fire risk assessment was due to be completed due to the refurbishment of the practice.